 2. Tags and microchips

 Another way to tackle the problem is to prevent more cats from ending up in shelters.
-It has been estimated that only 2 to 5% of pet parents reclaim their cats from shelters.
 Make sure your cat always wears a collar with identification tags.
 However, these are not foolproof as they can break or fall off.
 Microchips are the best way to ensure your cat will be returned home if she is ever lost.
 Remember to keep your contact information up to date.
 Even indoor-only cats should have collars, ID tags and microchips because they too can escape and get lost.

 Click here to learn more about microchips.